Compound Interest Calculator

 Why Our Calculator Saves Time

-That manual calculation took three steps for just three years with no additional contributions.
-Add monthly deposits, switch to monthly compounding or extend to 10 or 20 years, and you'd need dozens of calculations.
-Our compound interest calculator handles all of this instantly.
+That manual calculation took three steps for just three years with no added contributions.
+Extend that to monthly deposits or monthly compounding over 10 or 20 years, and you'd need dozens of steps.
+The compound interest calculator at the top of this page does it automatically.

 How to Use MoneyGeek’s Compound Interest Calculator